 Excuses, avoiding responsibility, and negativity will always hold you back.

 You need to be energetically ready to receive what you want.

-The following posts will help you overcome the above traits and achieve what you want faster:
+The posts listed below will help you overcome the above traits and achieve what you want faster.

 Do you feel you need to work on any of the above points?
 Let me know in the comments below